-Exercise Bands Cause Serious Personal Injury – and Can Make You Lose Your Sight!
+Exercise Bands Can Cause Serious Personal Injury

 Common Resistance Band Injuries

-Injuries from the use of exercise resistance bands and tubes have skyrocketed in the last ten years.
+Injuries from the use of exercise resistance bands and tubes have skyrocketed in the last 10 years.
 These injuries began to be noticed by the medical community in the early 1990s, and they have grown exponentially since then.
-In particular, injuries to the eyes, face, and other sensitive body parts are frequently experienced when the energy stored in the band is released and redirected at the athlete, resulting in serious personal injury
+In particular, injuries to the eyes, face and other sensitive body parts are frequently experienced when the energy stored in the band is released and redirected at the athlete, resulting in serious personal injury